bholloway/nginject-loader/README.md

 Webpack loader where explicit @ngInject comment creates pre-minification $inject property

 Handles explicit annotation more gracefully than [ng-annotate](https://www.npmjs.com/package/ng-annotate-loader).
 However it is slower when inferring angular structures (`inferAngular` option).
-By default you will **also need ng-annotate**.
+By default you may **also need ng-annotate**.

 ## Usage